How to Solo Travel Safely

 Keep some cash on hand in case of emergencies.
 If you are being robbed, give up the cash to get yourself out of trouble.

-6. Consider protecting against the worst with travel insurance.
+6. Protect against the worst with a travel insurance

-Before jumping directly into purchasring a travel insurance, look up what your government issued health plan covers when you are outside of your home country.
+Before jumping into purchasing a travel insurance, look up what your government issued health plan covers when you are outside of your home country.

 For short-term vacation-type trips, if you have a premium credit card, you can look into the travel insurance section in the credit card policy and see how many days of travel your card will cover you.
 If the amount of days exceeds the number on the policy, you have the option to extend that policy with the same coverage at a cost which is typically not cheap.
 Also, pay attention to the conditions and exclusions in the insurance policy, such as pre-existing conditions.